 Fanuc robot picking up 100 lb. bag of minerals using a bag gripper tool

-A contract packaging company recently upgraded their existing manual bag stacking system to an automated palletizing system.
-The new system includes bag handling and robotic pick conveyors, a Fanuc robotic arm with a bag gripper tool, and an automated pallet and slip sheet dispenser.
+A contract packaging company recently added an end-of-line palletizing system to their existing valve bag filling machines.
+The new system includes bag handling and robotic pick conveyors, a used Fanuc robotic arm that has been reconditioned with a bag gripper tool, and an automated pallet and slip sheet dispenser.

-With the added palletizing automation, the system is now able to fill and stack 100 lb. bags at a rate of 10-12 bags/minute.
-The company can also quickly swap out settings to fill and stack 50 lb. bags at a rate of 15-16 bags/minute.
+With the added palletizing automation, the system is now able to fill and stack 100 lb. paper valve bags at a rate of 10-12 bags/minute.
+The company can also quickly swap out settings to fill and stack 50 lb. valve bags at a rate of 15-16 bags/minute.

 There are many different types of bagging machines using custom configurations to package many types of products.
 These products can range from agricultural products like corn, feed, and seed to chemical and industrial powders like graphite, gypsum, and barite.